aml-org/als/documentation/features/custom-messages.md

 ### FilesInProject
-When initialized, provides notifications with the files included in a project (updates with changes) Notification message from server to client:
+After initialization, provides notifications about the files included in a project (updates with changes).
+Notification message from server to client:
 ```json
 {